• Skip to primary navigation

 (Applause)

 The world will say to you, “I am violent.”
 Respond by saying, “I am not.
-Not with my and not with my actions.”
+Not with my words and not with my actions.”

 The world will say to you, “We need to heal the planet.”
 Start by saying, “No, thank you.
 I don’t need a plastic bag.”
 Recycle, reuse.
-Start by up one piece of trash on your block.
+Start by picking up one piece of trash on block.

 footnote

 The world will say to you, “There are too many problems.”
-Do not be afraid to be a of the solutions.
+Do not be afraid to be a part of the solutions.
 Start by discussing the issues.
-We cannot overcome what we ignore. more we talk about things, the more we see that the issues are connected because we are connected.
+We cannot overcome what we ignore.
+The more we talk about things, the more we see that the issues are connected because we are connected.

 The world will say to you, “We need to end racism.”
 Start by healing it in your own family.

 The world will say to you, “How do we speak to bias and bigotry?”
-Start by having the first conversation at your own table.
+Start by having the first conversation at your own kitchen table.

 We find ourselves saying to the world, “What should I do?”
 “What should we do?”
 The better question might be: “How am I showing up?”
-I ask the world for peace, but do I show up with peace when I see my family and friends?
-I ask the world to end hatred, but do I show up love not only for those I know, but those I don’t know?
-Do I show up with love for those whose ideas conflict with my own?
-I ask the world to end suffering, but do I show up for those who are suffering on my corner?
+I ask the world for peace, do I show up with peace when I see my family and friends?
+I ask world to end hatred, but do I show up with not only for those I know, but those I don’t know?
+Do I show up love for those whose ideas conflict with my own? ask the world to end suffering, but do I show up for those who are suffering on my street corner?
 We say to the world, “Please change; we need change.”
 But how do we show up to change our own lives?
 How do we show up to change the lives of the people in our communities?

 footnote

 No one nominated Harriet Tubman to her purpose, to her mission, to her courage.
-She did not say, “I’m not a congressman or the president of the United States, so how could I possibly participate in the fight to abolish system as big as slavery?”
+She did not say, “I’m not a congressman or the president of the United States, so how could I possibly participate in the fight to abolish a system as big as slavery?”
 She instead spent 10 years making 19 trips, freeing 300 people, one group of people at a time.
-Think about the children of those 300 people, the grandchildren, the great-grandchildren and beyond.
-Our righteous acts create ripples in the endless river of justice.
+Think about the children of those 300 people, the grandchildren, great-grandchildren and beyond.
+Our righteous acts create immeasurable ripples in the endless river of justice.

-Whether it’s Hurricane Katrina, Harvey, Irma or Maria, people did not say, “There is much damage.
+Whether it’s Hurricane Katrina, Harvey, Irma or Maria, people did not say, “There is so much damage.
 What should I do?”
 They got to work on what they could do.
-Those with boats got in their boats and started loading in every woman, man and child they came across.
-Near and far, people gave their dollars, they gave their cents, they gave their hearts, they gave their spirit.
+Those with boats got in their boats and loading in every woman, man and child they came across. and far, people gave their dollars, they gave their cents, they gave their hearts, they gave their spirit.

 footnote

-Now, around the time Thelonious was born, I went to the birthday party of a man named Gene Moretti.
-It was his 100th birthday, which means he lived in the United States through the Depression, World War II, the struggle for workers’ rights, the achievement of a woman’s right to vote, the Civil Rights Movement, a on the moon, the Vietnam War and the election of the first black president.
+Now, around the Thelonious was born, I went to the birthday party of a man named Gene Moretti.
+It was his 100th birthday, which means he lived in the United States through the Depression, World War II, the struggle for workers’ rights, the achievement of a woman’s right vote, the Civil Rights Movement, a man on the moon, the Vietnam War and the election of the black president.
 I sat with him, and I said, “Gene, you have lived in America for 100 years.
-Do you have any advice during current times?”
+Do you have advice during these current times?”
 He smiled and said to me simply, “Yes.
-Be good to as many as possible.”
-And as he danced with my mother, who is, by the way, half his age, in a room full generations of his family and hundreds of people, many of whom traveled thousands of miles to be there to celebrate him, I realized that he had not just given me advice, he had given me the first step that every single one of us is capable of making if we want to create real, wholehearted impact on the world around us, right now.
+Be good to as many people as possible.”
+And as he danced with my mother, who is, by the way, half his age, in a room full of generations of his family and hundreds of people, many of whom traveled thousands of miles to be there to celebrate him, I realized that he had not just given me advice, he had me the first step that every single one of us is capable of making if we want create a real, wholehearted impact on the world around us, right now.

 “Be good to as many people as possible.”